History of Cyprus (1878–present): Independence

 In November 1963, President Makarios advanced a series of constitutional amendments designed to eliminate some of these special provisions.
 The Turkish Cypriots opposed such changes.
 The confrontation prompted widespread intercommunal fighting in December 1963, after which the Akritas Plan was put into motion and Turkish Cypriot participation in the central government ceased on December 23, 1963, when all Cypriot Turks from the lowest civil servants to ministers, including the Turkish Vice-President Dr. Fazıl Küçük were out of the government.

 Makarios ordered a cease-fire and again addressed the issue to the United Nations.
-With the government no longer functional, following the forced withdrawal of Turkish Cypriot politicians, UN peacekeepers were deployed on the island in 1964, effectively recognising the Greek Cypriots as the government.
+With the government no longer functional, following the controversial but voluntary withdrawal of Turkish Cypriot politicians, UN peacekeepers were deployed on the island in 1964, effectively recognising the remaining Greek Cypriots, in office, as the government.
 The force, UNFICYP, included Canadian, Irish and Finnish troops.
 Its mandate was to prevent fighting, maintain law and order.
 In 1964 the UK Prime Minister, Sir Alec Douglas-Home, met with the American Attorney General, Robert F. Kennedy to explain why international intervention was required, stating that "If they had not done so, there would probably have been a massacre of Turkish Cypriots", who were confined in enclaves totalling little more than 3% of the island.
 The same year the Turkish parliament voted in favour of the intervention of Cyprus but the lack of support that Turkey faced from both the UN and NATO prevented it.
 In answer Grivas was recalled to Athens and the Greek military force left the island.

 In 1967, on Cyprus Airways Flight 284 a de Havilland Comet suffered an explosion in the cabin, killing 66.
 The cause and motive were unsolved, but a recovered seat cushion showed traces of a military plastic explosive.

 Following another outbreak of inter communal violence in 1967–68, a Turkish Cypriot provisional administration was formed.